Parliament Act 2025

 28: Other laws unaffected, or

-"This law does not change other laws about what people can say."
+"This law does not change other laws that protect people from being sued."

 Next

-"The House of Representatives cannot put people in prison for being disrespectful."
+"The House of Representatives can't put you in prison for being disrespectful."

 Part 2Parliamentary privilege